Hose Connection Types: Tips For Choosing the Right One

 Depending on the application, fluid system components must be able to withstand specific pressures and temperatures.
 In high-pressure and high-temperature applications, like hydraulic systems and other general industrial applications, single- or double-braided annular hoses with a corrugated core tube are a common selection.
 High-pressure and high-temperature requirements often go hand-in-hand with dynamic applications in which a hose will need to flex, or change position, which can also impact hose selection.

-Metal cores are a good choice for general needs.
+Metal cores are a good choice for general needs, while silicone or fluoropolymers are generally preferred for sanitary applications.
 Metal core hoses are rated for temperatures between -325° and 850° F, which sometimes makes them the only material choice for extreme temperatures.
 Silicone, on the other hand, is a common choice for sanitary applications because of the material’s flexibility.
 However, silicone has limited chemical compatibility and is absorptive, which can lead to contamination.
 Because of silicone’s drawbacks, it is being replaced by fluoropolymer cores in sanitary applications.
 PTFE, PFA, and FEP are three common fluoropolymers, with slightly higher temperature ratings than silicone.
 Additionally, thermoplastic (nylon) hoses are commonly used in hydraulic applications because they can withstand high pressures, and rubber hoses are an economical, general purpose choice used mostly in low-pressure applications.

-Now consider the material and type of end connection in your system to which the hose is being connected.
-The material of the system and hose end connections should be the same.
-Many types of end connections are similar in appearance, but they may have minor dimensional or thread differences—meaning they are not truly interchangeable.
+The material and type of hose connection in your system should match the hose being connected.
+The material of the system and hose connection types should be the same.
+Many types of hose connections are similar in appearance, but they may have minor dimensional or thread differences—meaning they are not truly interchangeable.

 Some other miscellaneous items to consider when selecting the proper hose end connection types: